 Sorry!
 We are sold out of nucs and therefore no longer taking orders for 2016.

-However, we are now taking participants for our 2016 Queen Rearing Class.
-The class will be held June 3rd and 4th, 2016.
-Please visit the “queen rearing class page” for more information or contact me at email@example.com if you have further questions.
+However, we are still taking participants for our 2016 Queen Rearing Class which will be held, June 10th and 11th.
+Please visit the “queen rearing class page” for more information or contact me at firstname.lastname@example.org if you have further questions.

 Nucs, weather dependent, are usually ready for pick up in April.
 The pick up location is outside of Comer, Georgia which is about 20 minutes east of Athens.
 We do not ship nucs.
 If you are interested in purchasing a nuc/s for 2016, there is more information on the nuc page about our beekeeping philosophy, pricing and how to order.